-W. Reporting of Violations
+Y. Reporting of Violations

-You must promptly notify your supervisor, the General Counsel or the Chair of the Governance and Nominating Committee regarding any actual or potential violation of this Code, Company policies or any applicable laws, rules or regulations.
+You must promptly notify your supervisor, human resources, the General Counsel or the Chair of the Governance and Nominating Committee regarding any actual or potential violation of this Code, Company policies or any applicable laws, rules or regulations.

 In situations where it may not be appropriate to discuss an issue with your supervisor or local management, refer to the Whistleblower Policy for more information related to reporting.
-The Business Conduct Helpline is available 24/7 to all employees worldwide to help answer your questions on business conduct issues, policies, regulations, and compliance with legal requirements.
+The Business Conduct Helpline is available 24/7 to all employees worldwide to help channel your questions or concerns on business conduct issues, policies, regulations, and compliance with legal requirements.
 It also allows you to advise the Company of situations that may require investigation or management attention.

 The Business Conduct Helpline is committed to keeping your issues and identity confidential.
 If you would be more comfortable doing so, you may contact the Business Conduct Helpline anonymously.
-Your information will be shared only with those who have a need to know, such as those involved in answering your questions or investigating and correcting issues you raise.
+Your information, if you choose to provide it, will be shared only with those who have a need to know, such as those involved in answering your questions or investigating and correcting issues you raise.
 If your matter involves accounting, financial, or auditing information, that information will be shared with the Audit Committee of the Board of Directors.